National Patriotic Front (Wales): Origins

+Free Wales Army

-There was a significant degree of cross-membership between the Patriotic Front and the FWA, with Tony Lewis and Gethin ap Gruffydd belonging to both organisations following their first meeting with Julian Cayo-Evans at the Llyn Celyn opening protest in 1965.
-Over time, tensions emerged between Gruffydd and Cayo-Evans over political strategy, as Gruffydd favoured operating as a pressure group on the fringes of Plaid Cymru rather than engaging in the more militant displays of the FWA.
-In particular, Gruffydd grew increasingly frustrated by Dennis Coslett’s extravagant claims to the media and his insistence on wearing his uniform in public, which risked arrest under the Public Order Act 1936.
-Another point of contention was that members of the Patriotic Front were generally left-wing in their political orientation, in contrast to the more right-wing politics of Cayo-Evans and Coslett.
-However, Lyn Ebenezer claimed that, excluding Cayo-Evans and Coslett, the bulk of the FWA’s membership was left-wing and that members generally got along well despite their ideological differences, noting that Cayo-Evans’ anti-communism stemmed from his experience fighting with the MNLA in Malaya.
+There was a significant degree of cross-membership between the Patriotic Front and the FWA, with Toni Lewis and Gethin ap Gruffydd belonging to both organisations following their first meeting with Julian Cayo-Evans at the Llyn Celyn opening protest in 1965.
+Over time, tensions emerged between ap Gruffydd and Cayo-Evans over political strategy, as ap Gruffydd favoured operating as a pressure group on the fringes of Plaid Cymru rather than engaging in the more militant displays of the FWA.
+In particular, ap Gruffydd grew increasingly frustrated by Dennis Coslett’s extravagant claims to the media and his insistence on wearing his uniform in public, which risked arrest under the Public Order Act 1936.
+One difference that was of less contention was that members of the Patriotic Front were generally left-wing in their political orientation, in contrast to the more right-wing politics of Cayo-Evans and Coslett.
+However, Lyn Ebenezer claimed that, excluding Cayo-Evans and Coslett, the bulk of the FWA’s membership was left-wing and that members generally got along well despite their ideological differences, noting that Cayo-Evans’ anti-communism stemmed from his experience fighting against the MNLA in Malaya during his National Service.
 Disagreements over strategy culminated in the Patriotic Front publicly disassociating itself from the FWA in 1966, although the groups continued to cooperate with each other.
-Both Gruffydd and Lewis were later drawn back into the FWA as active members, which ultimately resulted in their arrest and prosecution during the 1969 trial.
+Both ap Gruffydd and Lewis were later drawn back into the FWA as active members, which ultimately resulted in their arrest and prosecution during the 1969 trial.
 During a search of Cayo-Evans’ Glandenys estate in Silian, police uncovered lettered correspondence between the leaders of the two organisations, in which Gruffydd’s frustrations were made clear, writing:The trouble is Cayo, you out in the west are totally out of touch with things, not only in the south but outside nationalist circles.
 I have nothing against Coslett as a nationalist or a man but when it comes to FWA affairs it is a different matter.
 He is making the Army look stupid, Cayo; wake up to the fact.
 Without the uniforms and Press and TV dancing around him, would Coslett still be in this game?
 Probably, yes, he's that much of a patriot but that does not get us away from the fact he is still fucking things up...
 We must remember, the FWA is living on a legend of news-paper cuttings.